Tips on which trees to plant, when, and how — to attract deer and keep them coming back

 Mention planting for deer, and most hunters automatically assume you are talking about food plots.
 There is no doubt that a nice food plot will attract and hold deer in an area.
-But planting trees and shrubs can also be an excellent way to improve the hunting on your property, whether you own, lease or hunting by permission.
+But planting trees and shrubs can also be an excellent way to improve the hunting on your property, whether you own, lease, or hunt by permission.

-I checked with Kentucky Department of Fish and Wildlife Biologist Joe Lacefield and USFW Wildlife Biologist Brad Pendley to get their top picks for wildlife-friendly trees.
-Unlike annual or semi-annual food plots like beans, clover or alfalfa, trees and shrubs are a long-term project.
+I checked with Kentucky Department of Fish and Wildlife biologist Joe Lacefield and USFWS wildlife biologist Brad Pendley to get their top picks for wildlife-friendly trees.
+Unlike annual or semiannual food plots like beans, clover, or alfalfa, trees and shrubs are a long-term project.
 How long?
 It depends on what you plant.

 Short-term plantings consist of small trees and large shrubs that begin to provide fruit or forage in the years immediately after planting.
-Some plants start to provide food a year or two after planting, others won’t produce for as long as 10 to 15 years.
+Some plants start to produce a year or two after planting, whereas others will take as long as 10 to 15 years.

 You Might Also Like